Nabil-Miri/vlm-robot-color-sorting/README.md

 # PyBullet Robotic Arm Simulation with Vision-Language Models

 A Python simulation that combines PyBullet robotic arm control with zero-shot image-text matching capabilities using the CLIP vision-language model.
+This project was created as part of my exploration into applying vision-language models in robotics.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8edd7f96-cdcd-4495-b8e8-9ef2164e3d8a" alt="vlm (online-video-cutter" width="1000"/>